 Chapter 2: How to Market Your Product to Retailers

-There are plenty of reasons to sell your product in a big box store, such as reaching more customers and increasing profits.
-As with any worthwhile endeavor, it takes some patience and persistence to get into a big box store, and it doesn’t happen overnight.
-You’ll have to market your product to major retailers and prove that your product sells.
-All in all, big box stores want to sell popular items at a great price.
+There are plenty of reasons to market your product in a big-box store, such as reaching more customers and increasing profits.
+As with any worthwhile endeavor, it takes some patience and persistence to get into a big-box store, and it doesn’t happen overnight.
+You’ll have to market your product to major retailers and prove it sells.
+All in all, big-box stores want to market popular items at a great price.

 How to Prepare Your Product for Sale